BALANCING HORMONES

 Table of Contents

-Dysbiosis and Hormonal Imbalance
+Understanding Hormonal Imbalance

 A fiber-rich diet, healthy fats, and lean proteins, which are all micronutrients or nutrients your body needs in large quantities, can support hormone balance and gut health.
+Healthy fats, like those found in olive oil, are essential for hormone production and can improve insulin resistance.

 - Fiber: Whole grains, legumes, fruits, and vegetables contain large amounts of fiber, which helps the body maintain a healthy gut microbiota.